zenomt/rtmfp-cpp/test/tcserver.md

 2. RTMFP clients can prove possession of the authentication token to the server without disclosing it by further hashing it with HMAC-SHA-256 using the [server's (binary) session nonce](https://www.rfc-editor.org/rfc/rfc7425.html#section-4.6.5) as the HMAC key.
-For example, for a plain authentication token of `df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786` and server nonce (that is, the “far nonce” at the client on its RTMFP connection to the server) of `55e154b9a21eaff92499897b384e2e9314b8c1305a383b66c365eaad3d83f4a0`, the client would send `a762c38f376a273a583714b342ee700348882476a2350fc4e74b700411246841` as the authentication token.
+For example, for a plain authentication token string of `df41d9cbe74f325250d6e0346dcd9e95fb837892f4a927c27cecf2664d639786` and binary server nonce (that is, the “far nonce” at the client on its RTMFP connection to the server) of `55e154b9a21eaff92499897b384e2e9314b8c1305a383b66c365eaad3d83f4a0`, the client would send `a762c38f376a273a583714b342ee700348882476a2350fc4e74b700411246841` as the authentication token.

-In either case, if the client successfully authenticates to the server, the server will send an `authToken` to the client in the `connect` response _info object_, hashed in the same way but using the client’s session nonce (that is, the “near nonce” at the client) as the HMAC key, to prove to the client that the server also knows the authentication token without disclosing it in the clear.
-In the second case, this allows the client to know that there is no MITM to the server.
-To continue the above examples, if the client’s near nonce (also the server’s far nonce) was `cbc290212a52dad978da93870e6929a5050d838a18723620b92df9a530535442`, the server would reply to the `connect` command with
+If the client successfully authenticates to the server over RTMFP, the server will send an `authToken` to the client in the `connect` response _info object_, hashed in the same way but using the client’s session nonce (that is, the “near nonce” at the client) as the HMAC key, to prove to the client that the server also knows the authentication token without disclosing it in the clear.
+In the second case above, where the client didn’t disclose the plain authentication token, this allows the client to know that there is no MITM to the server.
+To continue the above examples, if the client’s near binary session nonce (also the server’s far nonce) was `cbc290212a52dad978da93870e6929a5050d838a18723620b92df9a530535442`, the server would reply to the `connect` command with